-Camden first began to interact with the world of sound as a 13-month-old, after he underwent surgery to receive cochlear implants in both ears.
+Camden first began to interact with the world of sound as a 13-month-old, after he had surgery to receive cochlear implants in both ears.
 Unlike a hearing aid, cochlear implants don’t amplify sound.
 Instead, they pick up pieces of sounds and turn them into electronic signals to feed to the brain.
-Hearing through a cochlear implant takes practice and patience – Camden would need to learn how to piece together the auditory puzzles he heard each time someone spoke to him.
+Hearing through a cochlear implant takes practice and patience.
+Camden would need to learn how to piece together the auditory puzzles he heard each time someone spoke to him.

 Camden’s dad, Murph, recalls that being completely deaf early on in life placed Camden far behind his peers and his potential for communication.

 “Camden missed out on all that time in the first year where most kids are picking up communication and developmental skills from being spoken to,” said Murph.
 “We wanted a program with licensed experts who could help him make up his language deficit and help him make the most of the cochlear implants.”

 To make the cochlear implants more effective, Camden had his middle ear removed on both sides.
 The middle ear affects the ability to balance, so Camden needed therapy to help him move safely throughout his daily life.

 Camden’s parents chose ChildServe because the team of specialists offered coordinated support under one roof for all of Camden’s needs.
 He could receive occupational therapy to improve balance and coordination, speech therapy to build his communication skills, and his parents could receive support, guidance, and resources from ChildServe’s cochlear implant specialists.
 At 18 months old, he began meeting licensed therapists at ChildServe for 30 minutes twice a week in both speech and occupational therapy.